 As digital publishers keep striving to save time and make money, they are taking a closer look at the value their ad-technology partners bring to the table.

 A recent AdExchanger article offered a detailed view covering the publishers’ quest for partners that drive both yield and engagement, as well as the trend for slimming down ad technology stacks.

 “The pendulum is swinging away from complicated setups,” the article states.
 “Publishers are finding they can remove ad tech partners with little effect on their bottom line.”

-So, how should publishers evaluate the value of their supply partners?
+So, how should publishers evaluate the value of their partners?

-We reached out to some of our top publishers for their opinions and polled our ad ops team for their top tips and advice on how publishers can better manage ad inventory and evaluate tech.
+We reached out to some of our top publishers for their opinions.
+We also polled our ad ops team for their best tips and advice on how publishers can better manage ad inventory and evaluate tech.

 The first step towards gaining control over inventory monetization — and ad quality — is obtaining a complete view of partner performance.
 And this makes robust reporting vital.

 While implementing such reporting can be time-consuming, the insight provided by platforms such as DoubleClick for Publishers (DFP), or other analytical tools, is worth the investment.
 Using DFP, for example, publishers can blend multiple variables, including ad unit and date dimensions, campaign line items, revenue metrics, effective cost per mille (eCPM), and the downloaded impression itself.
 This offers a granular understanding of how each partner performs, giving publishers the information needed to truly assess their value.